 mountain was accumulating in the seas without any policy brakes being

 applied.
 Indeed, the Trumpet put his foot on the pollution

 Point Plastic Plan, that they hope will be taken seriously

-by the UN's members in all things sustainable.
+by the UN's members in all things sustainable, such as banning

-the first Plastic-Free President, other groups are suggesting
+the first Plastic-Free President, other lobby groups are suggesting

 an 8 Point Action Plan, that tackles the issue in other ways,

-some of which echo the Foundation's thoughts, other adding
+many of which echo the Foundation's thoughts, adding

 great ideas to contain plastic production, etc. This is our 7